lunatic-solutions/lunatic/README.md

 What makes the last use case possible are the sandboxing capabilities of [WebAssembly][1].
 WebAssembly was originally developed to run in the browser and provides extremely strong sandboxing on multiple levels.
-Lunatic's processes inherit this properties.
+Lunatic's processes inherit these properties.

-Each process has their own stack, heap and even syscalls.
-If one process fails it will not affect the rest of the system.
+Each process has its own stack, heap, and even syscalls.
+If one process fails, it will not affect the rest of the system.
 This allows you to create very powerful and fault-tolerant abstraction.

 This is also true for some other runtimes, but Lunatic goes one step further and makes it possible to use C bindings directly in your app without any fear.
-If the C code contains any security vulnerabilities or crashes those issues will only affect the process currently executing the code.
+If the C code contains any security vulnerabilities or crashes, those issues will only affect the process currently executing the code.
 The only requirement is that the C code can be compiled to WebAssembly.